 The TOIRMA Program is governed by a Board of Trustees comprised of five elected township officials.
 The board is responsible for monitoring the operations of TOIRMA and works closely with the Executive Director.
 The Executive Director is responsible for the day-to-day operations of the TOIRMA Program.

-At the request of the TOIRMA Board of Trustees, a client satisfaction survey is conducted annually to evaluate the TOIRMA Program.
+A client satisfaction survey is conducted annually to evaluate the TOIRMA Program.
 All surveys are reviewed and acted upon accordingly.

 The TOIRMA Program is audited annually to assess the accounting principles used and to evaluate the overall financial condition.
 An actuarial study is also conducted annually to measure the costs of providing coverages and estimating reserves for unpaid losses.